-Supply Chain StandardsWe set a high bar for ourselves and our suppliers.
-Our Supply Chain Standards detail the requirements and expectations for suppliers, vendors, and service providers throughout our supply chain, and suppliers commit to these standards as a condition of doing business with us.
+We set a high bar for ourselves and our suppliers.
+Our policies and standards are grounded in principles of inclusivity, continuous improvement, and supply chain accountability.
+We engage with suppliers who are committed to these same principles; suppliers are subject to these standards as a condition of doing business with us.

 Supplier ManualOur Supplier Manual provides guidance and resources to suppliers of Amazon-branded products on how to meet and exceed the expectations outlined in our Supply Chain Standards.